DagBox/DagBox/Readme.md

 DagBox is free open source software licensed under GNU Lesser General Public License version 3 or later.
 See the `COPYING` and `COPYING.LESSER` files.

+Some files within DagBox are licensed under Boost Software License, Version 1.0.
+See `LICENSE_1_0.txt` for the license.